Bodil Jørgensen

-Bodil Jørgensen (born 3 March 1961) is a Danish film actress.
-She has appeared in 40 films since 1992.
-She starred in The Idiots, which was entered into the 1998 Cannes Film Festival.
+Bodil Jørgensen (born 3 March 1961) is a Danish film actress born in Vejle.
+She is known for her roles in The Idiots (1998) and Nothing's All Bad (2010).
+Apart from multiple movies, she has also acted in numerous TV series like Badehotellet (2013–2022), Julefeber (2022) and Minkavlerne (2019–2023).
+She continues to act as of 2023.

+She has been married to Morten Søborg since 18 November 2005.
+They have one child.
+She was previously married to Henrik Sartou.

+In 2000, she won the Best Actress award for her role as Bente in Fruen på Hamre in Festróia - Tróia International Film Festival.
+The Idiots, in which she starred was entered into the 1998 Cannes Film Festival.

+Personal life

+Tractor accident

 On 18 June 2014, Jørgensen was severely injured while shooting for the film Far til fires vilde ferie on the island of Mandø.
 She fell off a tractor she was riding in the scene being filmed, and was crushed by it.
 Severe injuries to her ribs, pelvis and internal organs ensued, but she survived the accident.